 We now want to study a field theory where we have ``gauged'' the global symmetry $U(1)_{V}$.
 In this operation the boundary gauge field $V_1$ will become dynamical, and we will thus lose the 0-form symmetry $U(1)_{V}$.
 However we expect to obtain a new 1-form symmetry (and 2-form current) associated with the conserved magnetic flux in our new $U(1)$ gauge theory; in holographic duality, we thus expect to obtain a new 2-form bulk field which we call $B_2$.

 It is thus very natural to expect that the bulk operation equivalent to ``gauging'' on the boundary is to perform a {\it bulk} Poincar\'e duality on the bulk 1-form potential $V_1$, replacing it with a 2-form $B_2$.
-Similar operations have a long history in AdS/CFT, and may be viewed as a higher-form generalization of \cite{Witten:2003ya}; see \cite{DeWolfe:2020uzb,Iqbal:2021tui} for recent work in a similar holographic context.
+Similar operations have a long history in AdS/CFT, and may be viewed as a higher-form generalization of \cite{Witten:2003ya}; see \cite{Gursoy:2014ela, Gallegos:2018ozs} for applications of such holographic operations in hydrodynamics.
+Also, see \cite{DeWolfe:2020uzb,Iqbal:2021tui} for recent work in a similar holographic context.

 We now describe the dualization process below, which proceeds essentially as it would in flat space.
 This is a well-posed operation, but to the best of our knowledge the details are not present in the literature for a non-linear action of the form \eqref{s5corr} even in flat space.
 We will see some interesting wrinkles arising from the presence of the mixed Chern-Simons term.